RyanBayne/TwitchPress/wp-content/plugins/twitchpress-subscriber-management/readme.txt

 == Frequently Asked Questions ==

 = Can I hire you to customize the plugin for me? =
-Yes you can pay the plugin author to improve the plugin to suit your needs.
-Many improvements will be done free so post your requirements on the plugins forum first.
+Yes you can pay me to change the plugin to suit your needs and my prices are low because I consider you as a backer, helping to improve the project for everybody.

 == Screenshots ==